 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with the financial liabilities.
-The company is exposed to this risk mainly in respect of its accounts payable and accrued liabilities, due to Ministry of Aboriginal Affairs, due to AOO Realty (Rockcliffe) Inc. and Canada Emergency Business Account loan payable.
+The company is exposed to this risk mainly in respect of its accounts payable and accrued liabilities, due to Ministry of Aboriginal Affairs, due to AOO Realty (Rockcliffe) Inc., due to Algonquin Treaty Negotition Funding Trust and Canada Emergency Business Account loan payable.